Warehouse/Fixed Assets Accountant

 The noise level in the work environment is moderate to loud.

-This postion is a grade 15 on the support staff salary schedule.
-Placement range= $20.12 to $22.15, depending on experience.
+This postion is a grade 15 on the support staff non-exempt salary schedule.

 Job Contact Information